dalmo1991/superflexPy/doc/share_models.rst

 Practical example with M4
 -------------------------

-We illustrate of how to distribute SuperflexPy models using as an example the model :ref:`M4_example`.
+We illustrate of how to distribute SuperflexPy models to colleagues using as an example the model :ref:`M4_example`.

 First, we create the file :code:`m4_sf_2011.py` that contains the code to initialize the model